7MinSec/KidsMusic/christmas.md

 **Genna**: Be near me, Lord Jesus I ask Thee to stay
 Close by me forever and love me I pray
-Bless all the dear children in you tender care
+Bless all the dear children in your tender care
 And fit us for heaven to live with thee there

 **Little Lambs**: Away in a manger no crib for a bed